techidaily/site-iphone-location/source/_posts/in-2024-how-to-see-someones-location-on-apple-iphone-12-pro-drfone-by-drfone-virtual-ios.md

 ![make adjustments](https://images.wondershare.com/drfone/article/2019/09/disable-location-specific-apps.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4qA2pGQ5qmw?si=1mAA9WTi2Z5F7n6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The first option will never send your location to the apps.
 Second option will use your location only when you use the particular app.
 And as it suggests itself, by choosing the “Always” option will always track your location.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/HMuxjTCMX2E?si=ylRTMJuUstpjLsZc&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Method 4: Disable Significant Locations on Apple iPhone 12 Pro